Kampfgeschwader 1: Eastern Front

 KG 1 was relocated Powunden, East Prussia in early June 1941.
 Stab.
 II., and III./KG 1 were assigned to General der Flieger Helmuth Förster, commanding Fliegerkorps I. The air corps was subordinated to Luftflotte 1 under Generaloberst Alfred Keller.
 Keller's command existed to support the attack of Army Group North into the Soviet Union.
 The invasion, codenamed Operation Barbarossa, began on 22 June 1941.
 The noticeable exception was I./KG 1.
 The Gruppe was sent to begin training for maritime interdiction for Battle of the Atlantic in March 1941.
 On 1 April 1941 it was re-designated I./KG 40.
 It would not be reformed until 8 June 1942.

 II.
 Gruppe reported 27 from 29 Ju 88s operational and the third group, 29 from 30.
 On the first day, KG 1, with KG 76 and KG 77 rendered critical air support to XXXXI Panzer Corps under the command of Georg-Hans Reinhardt.
 The German tank force was engaged by forces led by Fedor Kuznetsov.
 Kuznetsov ordered the mobilisation of the Baltic Military District (later named the Northwestern Front) to defend the Baltic States, annexed by the Red Army in 1939.
-The 3rd and 12 Mechanised Corps moved to initiate a pincer movement as the Germans advanced on Siauliai.
+The 3rd and 12 Mechanised Corps moved to initiate a pincer movement as the Germans advanced on Šiauliai.
 German air attacks destroyed 40 motor vehicles or tanks.
 The 23rd Tank Division and 12th Mechanised Corps sustained particularly heavy losses.
 Over the next three days, as the battle raged, the medium bomber force was asked to provide close air support because Luftflotte 1 lacked such aircraft.
 All three bomber groups suffered the collective loss of 18 aircraft to heavy Soviet anti-aircraft artillery.
 Keller was forced to repeat these operations on 28 June.
 Southwest of Riga, KG 1 lost six Ju 88s this way.
 KG 1 was moved to Mitau, a forward base in the Daugavpils–Riga area, to support the 4th Panzer Army's breakout from the Daugavpils bridgehead.
 A notable loss for KG 1 was the commander of second group, Otto Stams, who was wounded in action on 27 June.
 Stams was replaced by Emil Enderle.

 III.
 Gruppe was heavily involved in operations.
 It bombed Red Air Force airfields at Ventspils, Liepäja, Jelgava and Riga from 27 to 28 June.
 From 1–4 July it bombed Soviet troop concentrations at Jelgava and over southern Latvia.
 After the capture of Jelgava it moved there on 5 July to support attacks on airfields in Estonia.
 The group also interdicted rail lines between Lake Ilmen and Lake Peipus.
 The group attack Luga on 10 July.
 On this day a formation from KG 1 was intercepted by Polikarpov I-16s from 154 IAP.
 Pilot Sergey Titovka carried out a taran attack on Feldwebel Paul Kempf's bomber.
 KG 1 reported the loss of three Ju 88s.